o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 console.ExecuteConfigFile(<path to [user.cfg|user.setreg|user.setregpatch]>);
 ```

-Order in which ConsoleCommands are executed from a single file
+The order in which Console commands are run from a single file.

-Console commands within a specific config or settings registry file are executed in the order they appear in those files from top to bottom.
+Console commands within a specific config or Settings Registry file are run in the order that they appear in those files, from top to bottom.

-Here is an example of executing three console commands using the JSON Merge Patch syntax
+Here is an example of running three console commands by using the JSON Merge Patch syntax:

 **Ordering snippet**